Pierre Alexandre Joseph Allent

-Pierre Alexandre Joseph Allent (1772–1837) was a French général de division (major general).
+Pierre Alexandre Joseph Allent (9 August 1772 – 6 July 1837) was a French général de division (major general).
 He served in the Chamber of Deputies under the Bourbon Restoration and in the Chamber of Peers under the July Monarchy.
 He was a knight of the Order of Saint Louis and a commander of the Legion of Honour.

+Allent was born in Saint-Omer, Pas de Calais.
+He died in Paris in 1837.

+He was created a chevalier de l'empire by decree in 1810.